12min

 Why do we remember certain experiences and forget others?
 Moreover, why do some of the experiences we remember are so meaningful to us?

-How is it possible that a single, somewhat unimportant event—such as noticing someone you love in a crowd two hours after getting the boot at work—can turn an unbearable day into one of the most outstanding days of our life?
+How is it possible that a single, somewhat unimportant event—such as noticing someone you love in a crowd two hours after getting the boot at work—can turn an unbearable day into one of the most outstanding days of our lives?

 Can moments most people regard as meaningless or simply ordinary, possess so much influence over how our days can be shaped and twisted?!